mattshoe/kernl/docs/DATA_RESULT.md

 This is a data type that encapsulates the result of a data retrieval operation.

 This `sealed interface` hierarchy has 3 distinct values:
+1. `data class Success<T: Any>(val data: T)`
-1. **Success**: Indicates a successful retrieval and holds the value of the retrieval.
+   - Indicates a successful retrieval and holds the value of the retrieval.
+2. `data class Error<T: Any>(val error: Throwable)`
-2. **Error**: Indicates an unsuccessful retrieval operation, and holds the offending exception.
+   - Indicates an unsuccessful retrieval operation, and holds the offending exception.
+3. `data class Invalidated<T: Any>(private val data: Unit = Unit)`
-3. **Invalidated**: Indicates that the last value has been invalidated.
+   - Indicates that the last value has been invalidated.